-From a Fourth of July celebration to a trail ride to a week long celebration to the current two-day event, the Lynchburg tradition known today as Frontier Days enjoys a past dating back to 1962.
+LYNCHBURG — From a Fourth of July celebration, trail ride, and week long celebration to the current two-day event, the Lynchburg tradition known as Frontier Days enjoys a past dating back to 1962.

 Nearly 60 years ago, the Lynchburg American Legion Post 192 launched what would evolve into Frontier Days on July 4, 1962.
 Hailed as a Big July Fourth Celebration, that first event featured a beauty contest, swimming, a Little League baseball tournament, barbecue and more all set in the footprint near where the Lynchburg Public Pool sits today.